Mika-IO/Grocerie/README.md

 # BACKEND

-The backend is a API make with FastAPI and mongoDB as database
+The backend is a API make with Django and Django REST Framework